This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Fertilizers acidify the soil and are bad for worms.
 Some fungicides are also not used on the soil because they ruin its structure and kick out worms.

 Chemicals will kill off other microbial life within your soil.
-These are the start of the food chain and support other creatures you require for a healthy garden.
+These start the food chain and support other creatures you require for a healthy garden.

 Work on Drainage

 Waterlogging can be prevented by mounding and draining the soil.
 Your crawlers need a good amount of water and proper aeration.
-Allowing your soil to become saturated will cause compaction and remove all the air in the soil, turning it anaerobic.
+Allowing your soil to become saturated will cause compaction and remove all the air, turning it anaerobic.
 This is not conducive to attracting worms into your growing beds.

 What are the Benefits of Worms in my Garden

-Worms are largely known as natural plows and can be highly beneficial to any garden.
+Worms are largely known as natural plows and can benefit any garden.
 They effortlessly boost the quality of your soil.

 Their castings are rich in phosphates, potassium, nitrogen, minerals, and nutrients critical to the thriving of any garden.
 The tunnels they create loosen the soil and aerate it.
 Here are some more benefits: